Header image credit: Shannon Tofts

 What makes them wonderful: A traditional, sustainable approach to weaving practical and beautiful fabrics, furnishings and garments using fleeces from their own Hebridean flock and other local sources.
 The careful restoration and use of the old weaving machines is a sight to behold, and everyone will learn something on the tour.
 The mill now brings in fleeces from around Mull and further afield from other native breeds.
 Natural dyes are used for colour accents and the dyeing process is mostly carried out on site.

-The location is also out of this world - Ardalanish farm is set in a quiet corner of the Ross of Mull, overlooking one of our personal favourite beaches in Scotland with views out to the islands of Colonsay, Islay and Jura on a clear day.
-Make sure you plan in some time on your self-drive tour to visit the beach as well!
+The location is also out of this world - Ardalanish farm is set in a quiet corner of the Ross of Mull, overlooking one of our absolute favourite beaches in Scotland with views out to the islands of Colonsay, Islay and Jura on a clear day.
+Make sure you plan in some time to visit the beach as well!

 Find them onlinehere.